Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

 \subsection{Protein structure data}

-Our next experiment deals with the Malate dehydrogenase protein dataset, publicly available as \texttt{7mdh} in the protein data bank \citep{berman2002protein}.
-This consists of 500 pairs of torsion angles, each pair $x=(\phi,\psi)\in [-\pi, \pi)\times[-\pi, \pi)$ forming a point on a torus. \Cref{fig:protein-data} plots this data, with the right panel showing a planar representation of the data known as the Ramachandran plot \citep{Ramachandranetal1963}.
-While the latter shows the underlying clustering structure more clearly, it ignores the fact that the edges wrap back to each other.
-Consequently, modeling this data with common distributions on two-dimensional Euclidean spaces (e.g.\ mixture of normals or Betas) is not appropriate.
+The Malate dehydrogenase protein dataset, publicly available as \texttt{7mdh} in the protein data bank \citep{berman2002protein}, consists of 500 pairs of torsion angles, each pair $x=(\phi,\psi)\in [-\pi, \pi)\times[-\pi, \pi)$ forming a point on a torus. \Cref{fig:protein-data} plots this data, with the right panel showing a planar representation known as the Ramachandran plot \citep{Ramachandranetal1963}.
+While the latter shows the underlying clustering structure, it ignores the fact that the edges wrap back to each other, making common distributions on two-dimensional Euclidean spaces (e.g.\ mixture of normals or Betas) inappropriate.
 Instead, we model this data as a mixture of uncorrelated bivariate von Mises distributions~\citep{mardia1975statistical}.